Simcoe Street Tunnel

 The Simcoe Street tunnel is located between Front Street and Bremner Blvd. in Toronto, Ontario, Canada.
-This tunnel is situated in a densely urban site below the SkyWalk and in close proximity to Toronto Union Station and the InterContinental Toronto Centre hotel.
+This tunnel is situated in a densely urban site below the SkyWalk and in proximity to Toronto Union Station and the InterContinental Toronto Centre hotel.
 The tunnel roof structure is designed to carry all 16 pre-existing railway tracks.
 The ground structure provides one vehicle lane north bound and two lanes south bound, one bicycle lane and one extra wide pedestrian sidewalk on each side of the tunnel.

 The Simcoe Street tunnel was officially opened on September 22, 2009 by Councillor Adam Vaughan.

 Construction

 The Simcoe Street Tunnel while it was under construction.

 Construction of the tunnel began in late 2006 and was carried out in stages.
 Thin soil cover prohibited the use of bored tunnel and hacked tunnel methods.
 For each stage the substructure was first constructed within the excavated trenches to the underside of the temporary trestles.

 A key component in building the tunnel was the readily available supply of precast deck segments nearby.
 The project required 1.6 kilometres of girders so Soncin, who was contracted by Fairmont Developments to construct the extension of Simcoe Street, built a precast facility on site.
 A total of 153 girders were produced in three months.
 Fifty-one girders were post tensioned and 102 girders were normally reinforced.

 Design and construction of the tunnel posed significant challenges as the Union Station corridor has the highest train volume for a single terminus location in North America.
 It was necessary to maintain the normal operation schedule of the railway corridor during construction.
 In order to not cause any disruption to the operation of 16 tracks, construction was scheduled during train work blocks.
 Morrison Hershfield the project managers, designers, contract administrators and site engineers, worked with the railway companies including Via Rail, Canadian National Railway, Amtrak and GO Transit to ensure the services of 177 daily scheduled trains that passed over the tunnel were maintained.
 Some trains were temporarily rerouted to adjacent tracks.